National Heart, Lung, and Blood Institute

 October 2011: updated December 2014

 The purpose of this document is to outline the National Heart, Lung, and Blood Institute (NHLBI) policy for data and safety monitoring of clinical studies for all human subjects research funded in whole or in part by the NHLBI.
 The NIH requires the monitoring activities of all NIH-sponsored or -conducted clinical studies to be commensurate with their risks, nature, size, and complexity.
 This policy complies with the NIH mandate by making the NHLBI responsible for oversight of data and safety monitoring to ensure that an appropriate monitoring system is in place for all NHLBI-supported trials and that the Institute is informed in a timely manner of all recommendations emanating from monitoring activities.
 It does not usurp the role of Institutional Review Boards (IRBs) or other regulatory and monitoring bodies; the policy simply makes clear that the role of the NHLBI is to ensure that appropriate approvals have been obtained.
 Release of funds for human subjects research activities is contingent upon compliance with this policy.

 Refer to NHLBI Clinical Research Guide Glossary for additional terms not identified.

-The NIH requires all extramural research involving human subjects or identifiable human specimens to be reviewed by an Institutional Review Board (IRB) before NIH funds are released to conduct that research.
-The NIH further requires documentation of an IRB-approved data and safety monitoring plan for all interventional trials and the appointment of a Data and Safety Monitoring Board (DSMB) for all clinical trials that involve:
+For all interventional trials, the NIH requires documentation of an IRB-approved data and safety monitoring plan (DSM Plan).
+NIH further requires, as part of the DSMP, the appointment of a Data and Safety Monitoring Board (DSMB) for all clinical trials that involve: